TechnicalPursuit/TIBET/doc/markdown/tibet-type.1.md

 a valid operation to execute this command with one part when executed inside of the TIBET library.

+Depending on the DNA chosen the result will be creation of the type and optionally a template, style sheet, and test file.

 ## OPTIONS

+  * `--supertype` :
+    The name of the supertype to use for the target type.
+This should be specified as a fully-qualified {root}.{namespace}.{typename} triplet.

   * `--dna` :
     The name of the dna (essentially a directory reference) to clone and process